-In August 2016, the FASB issued ASU No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
+In August 2016, the FASB issued Accounting Standards Update (ASU) No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
 The ASU has five key changes that impact presentation and disclosures of 1) net asset classes, 2) investment return, 3) expense reporting, 4) statement of cash flows, and 5) liquidity.
 In particular, ASU 2016-14 changes the net asset classification from three classes (unrestricted, temporarily restricted, permanently restricted) to two classes (net assets with donor restrictions and net assets without donor restrictions).
 The guidance is effective for reporting periods beginning after December 15, 2017, and interim periods within fiscal years beginning after December 15, 2018.
-Management has adopted the new guidance, retrospectively, and has updated the presentation and disclosures in these financial statements as a result.
-The changes have resulted in reclassifications to 2017 net assets, functional expenses, and footnotes.
-There was no impact to 2017 total net assets.
+In 2018, management adopted the new guidance and updated the presentation and disclosures in these financial statements as a result with the full retrospective method.